 - If your water is too low on minerals, it can also result in an under extraction in a typical espresso machine.

-Coffee pH: How to Make Your Coffee Taste Good
+Best ph water for coffee: How To Make Your Coffee Taste Good

 The ideal pH for making coffee is between 6.5 and 7.5.
-This is also the pH at which coffee tastes its best.
+This is the best ph water for coffee.

 if you prepare a cup with water that’s too alkaline (pH above 8), your coffee will likely turn out flat.

 pH is a logarithmic scale that measures how acidic or basic the water is.
 The range of pH for drinking water for people to enjoy is 6.5 to 8, which means there’s only a 1 pH point difference for our taste buds to detect.

 However, coffee has a more narrowed range of 6.0 to 7.8 (1 pH point).
 This means that a 1 pH change in coffee can actually affect the taste dramatically.

 Alkalinity or Alkalinity (KH) is also measured on a logarithmic scale.
 A high KH means that the water has a high buffering capacity to resist pH changes when acid or base is added to it.
 It’s important for brewed coffee because if the water can’t resist a change in pH, your coffee will be flat tasting.

 The best ph water for coffee tells you how acidic or basic the water is.
 It doesn’t tell you what it would take to change its acidity., which is crucial when discussing coffee extraction.